Jay Bilas

 Jay Scot Bilas (born December 24, 1963) is an American college basketball analyst who currently works for ESPN.
 Bilas is a former professional basketball player and coach who played for and served as an assistant under Mike Krzyzewski at Duke University, as well as a practicing attorney in North Carolina.
+In February 2024, Bilas signed an exclusive partnership agreement with Washington Speakers Bureau (WSB).

 Playing career

 Bilas was a consensus Top 50 recruit at Rolling Hills High School, in Rolling Hills Estates, California, where he averaged 23.5 points and 13.5 rebounds per game in 1982.
 That season, Bilas was named First Team All-CIF, First Team All-South Bay, MVP of the Bay League, and Best in the West by the Long Beach Press-Telegram.

 Bilas was a four-year starter for Mike Krzyzewski at Duke University, on the men's basketball team, from 1982 to 1986, and helped lead Duke to the Final Four and National Championship game in 1986.
 Krzyzewski's 1982 recruiting class of Bilas, Johnny Dawkins, Mark Alarie and David Henderson still ranks as the highest scoring single class in college basketball history.
 In his college career, Bilas scored 1,062 points and grabbed 692 rebounds, while shooting over 55% from the field.

 In 1985, Bilas represented USA Basketball, on the U.S. National Select Team, in the Jones Cup in Taipei, Taiwan.

 Bilas graduated in 1986, with a degree in political science, and was selected in the fifth round of the 1986 NBA draft, by the Dallas Mavericks.
 He played professionally overseas in Italy's 2nd Division and in Spain's 1st Division.